dmx-systems/dmx-documentation/docs/intro.rst

 DMX is a knowledge building platform for individuals and work groups.

 DMX can't store or display **knowledge**.
 No machine or software ever can.
-Knowledge is created in heads, in heads of human beings (and other creatures) who constantly make sense of the situation around, driven by intent, mood, preconceptions etc. First of all knowledge creation is an *individual* process -- and the design of the DMX UI accommodates that.
+Knowledge is created in heads.
+In the heads of human beings (and other creatures) who constantly make sense of the situation around, driven by intent, mood, preconceptions etc. First of all knowledge creation is an *individual* process -- and the design of the DMX UI accommodates that.

 One DMX specialty is the Topic Maps based user interface which puts the user in direct contact with the objects of discourse -- instead with applications and windows, and the borders they create.
 The DMX UI allows the user to handle **information** in a way that *supports* her individual knowledge building, memorization, and retrieval.
 DMX strives to become a work environment for knowledge workers e.g. students, authors, journalists, researchers, archivists.